mirandadam/iau-starnames/README.md

 For the wikipedia list of prefixes, see [here](https://en.wikipedia.org/wiki/Star_catalogue)

-### *Versions in this repository*
-The [original text file](catalog_data/IAU-CSN.txt) is mirrored in this repository.

-The code generates a [normalized version](catalog_data/IAU-CSN_normalized.txt), a [json version](catalog_data/IAU-CSN.json) and a [CSV version](catalog_data/IAU-CSN.csv).
-These versions are also stored in this repository.

-The normalized version removes all spaces after the end of the lines, converts all line endings to a single line break character (all '\r\n' become '\n') and replace tabs ('\t') with the appropriate amount of spaces to respect alignment.
-All the changes should be invisible in the text editor used to generate the file, but will help when trying to convert the file to a table or writing a program to parse it.
+## *Updates*
+The data files were last synced with the IAU on 2017-10-31.

+The IAU_CSN_normalized.txt file is intended to make machine parsing easier.
+Ideally this should be the same as the original file, but there have been points in time in which the original file contained alignment errors.
 * As of 2017-10-28, the IAU file format has changed, and the only difference to the normalized version is the fixing of the entry for Miaplacidus.
 * As of 2017-10-31, Miaplacidus entry was fixed.
-Now there is no difference between the normalized version and the original version
+There is no difference between the normalized and the original versions.

-The JSON version is the easiest version to parse, and can be used directly in websites.

 ## *Resources*